 Applicability.
-Subdivisions of greater than ten (10) lots shall be required to provide some recreational areas for use by residents of the subdivision.
+Subdivisions of greater than ten (10) lots created in any consecutive five (5) year period shall be required to provide some recreational areas for use by residents of the subdivision.
 The nature of the recreational areas (e.g. playground, ball field, trails, swimming pool, tennis courts) shall be at the discretion of the developer with input from the Development Review Board.